michellevit/Fennec-Animation/README.md

 npm run deploy-mac  # macOS/Linux: build (no PowerShell) + push to gh-pages
 ```

-npm run preview prints both a localhost URL (for this machine) and a LAN URL (for phones/tablets on the same Wi‑Fi).
+npm run preview prints both a localhost URL (for this machine) and a LAN URL (for phones/tablets on the same Wi‑Fi)

-**Note:** Use `npm run dev` if you prefer hot‑reload during code edits, or else [use preview](#dev-vs-preview) instead to simulate production (but don't run both at the same time).
+**Note:** Use `npm run dev` if you prefer hot‑reload during code edits, or else [use preview](#dev-vs-preview) instead to simulate production (but don't run both at the same time)

 ## Deploying Updates to Production

 _Prerequisite: [deploy to GitHub Pages](./docs/deploying-to-the-web.md)_

-> **Note:** If you fork and deploy to GitHub Pages - remove or replace `./public/CNAME`.
+> **Note:** If you fork and deploy to GitHub Pages - remove or replace `./public/CNAME`
-> It points to my custom domain and will cause your Pages deploy to fail unless you own that domain.
+> It points to my custom domain and will cause your Pages deploy to fail unless you own that domain

 After making changes to your project: